chagdrashti/CODSOFT/README.md

 🌐 Cross-Validation: Employed cross-validation techniques to validate the models, ensuring generalizability to new and unseen data.

-#Movie Rating Prediction Project: Unleashing the Power of Data Science with Python 📊
+# TASK 2 Movie Rating Prediction Project: Unleashing the Power of Data Science with Python 📊

 Thrilled to announce the successful completion of my latest project – Movie Rating Prediction using Python! 🌟 Dive into the captivating world of data science as I share insights into predicting movie ratings with cutting-edge techniques. 🎥